emilyhorsman/bikeblog/content/posts/1x-ebike-chain-retention-problems/index.md

 Tightening them all solved my problems but it was a good reminder that I still have the problem of inboard chain retention.
 Having the chain fall off inboard on this e-bike is a bigger problem than on a normal bike because it gets quite stuck between the drive unit cover and the ring.
 This happened to me on the trail the other day and I needed to work with someone else to pry the chain out.
 This chain is approaching the end of its life (around 0.5% wear) and I was in my easiest gear when it happened (and thus the chain is at its most extreme angle) — these are both factors that make this more likely.
 Nonetheless, I'd like to avoid this situation ever happening again.

 I have long-term plans to upgrade the drivetrain on this bike — perhaps to Shimano CUES — which would include a rear derailleur with a clutch.
-That might help but I was going to go through a few chains on this drivetrain first (I think the rear derailleur has been bent the entire time I've had this bike and so if I can get this cassette to the end of its life then all will need replacing anyway).
+A clutch makes it harder for the tension pulley of the rear derailleur cage to pivot forwards and thus lose tension on the chain.
+This makes it harder to for the chain to slap against the chainstay and reduces the chain bouncing around in general.
+This is my best guess of how my chain fell off the other day.
+This might help in the future but I was going to go through a few chains on this drivetrain first (I think the rear derailleur has been bent the entire time I've had this bike and so if I can get this cassette to the end of its life then all will need replacing anyway).
 I'd also prefer something that offers more of a guarantee.

 This crankset is sold in configurations with an inner chain guard too — see this [cool exploded view](https://si.shimano.com/en/ev/FC-E6100-4439).
 I could get that part from Shimano and it might fit and that would certainly solve my issue.
 However, I worry about how fragile and finnicky these plastic chain guards are and I low-key hate Philips screws on my bike.